The Shape of Learning Curves: a Review: Discussion and Conclusion

 \section{Discussion and Conclusion}

-Generally, there is strong empirical evidence for learning curves being power laws.
-For some models, however, an exponential shape cannot be ruled out.
-Theory supports this and indicates that the problem and model class determine the shape.
-For the non-realizable case little is known theoretically.
+Though there is some empirical evidence that for large deep learners, especially in the big data regime, learning curves behave like power laws, such conclusions seem premature.
+For other learners results are mixed.
+Exponential shapes cannot be ruled out and there are various models that can perform on par with power laws.
+Theory, on the other hand, often points in the direction of power laws and also supports exponential curves.
 GP learning curves have been analyzed for several special cases, but their general shape remains hard to characterize and offers rich behavior such as different regimes.
 Ill-behaved learning curves illustrate that various shapes are possible that are hard to characterize.
 What is perhaps most surprising is that these behaviors can even occur in the well-specified case and realizable setting.
-It should be clear that, currently, there is no theory that covers all these different aspects of learning curves.
+It should be clear that, currently, there is no theory that covers all these different aspects.

+Roughly, our review sketches the following picture.
 Much of the work on learning curves seems scattered and incidental.
 Starting with Hughes, Foley, and Raudys, some initial contributions appeared around 1970.
 The most organized efforts, starting around 1990, come from the field of statistical physics, with important contributions from Amari, Tishby, Opper, and others.
 These efforts have found their continuation within GP regression, to which Opper again contributed significantly.
 For GPs, Sollich probably offered some of the most complete work.

 The usage of the learning curve as an tool for the analysis of learning algorithms has varied throughout the past decades.
-In line with Langley, Perlich, Hoiem, et al.\ \cite{Langley1988,Perlich2003,hoiem2020learning}, we would like to suggest a more consistent use.
+In line with Langley, Perlich, Hoiem, et al.\ \cite{Langley1988,Perlich2003,hoiem2021learning}, we would like to suggest a more consistent use.
 We specifically agree with Perlich et al.\ \cite{Perlich2003} that without a study of the learning curves, claims of superiority of one approach over the other are perhaps only valid for very particular sample sizes.
 Reporting learning curves in empirical studies can also help the field to move away from its fixation on bold numbers, besides accelerating learning curve research.

 In the years to come, we expect investigations of parametric models and their performance in terms of extrapolation.
 Insights into these problems become more and more important---particularly within the context of deep learning---to enable the intelligent use of computational resources.
 In the remainder, we highlight some specific aspects that we see as important.